Children doing gymnastics poses

 Activities include vault, bars, beam, tumbling/floor, trampoline, and dance as well as strength building and flexibility.
 The small class ratio allows for modifications as needed to the developmental curriculum to meet the skill level of each student.

-Level 1-2
+Level 1

-Some skills the athletes will learn as they progress through Levels 1-2 include:
+Some skills the athletes will learn as they progress through Levels 2 include:

 Level 3

-This 60-minute Level 3 (Intermediate) Recreational class is appropriate for girls who have graduated from the Girls Recreational Level 1-2 Beginner class.
+This 60-minute Level 3 (Intermediate) Recreational class is appropriate for girls who have graduated from the Girls Recreational Level 1-2 Beginner classes.
 Level 3 utilizes the same equipment as Level 1-2 and continues to build on the foundational elements learned in Level 1-2 with focus on improving technique and progressions to more advanced variations and skills.

 Some skills the athletes will learn as they progress through Level 3 include: